akeneo/pim-helpcenter/content/md/assets/family-by-family-pam-migration.md

 Other steps are automated, you just need to launch a few commands and your PAM assets will be migrated in the 4.0 new Asset Manager:
 - The asset families will be automatically created in the PIM.
 - All your assets will be migrated and linked to the asset family you defined.
-- All you existing PAM asset collection product attributes will be linked to the asset family.
+- All your existing PAM asset collection product attributes will be linked to the asset family.
 - And all your links between assets and products / product models will be kept.

 # What will my asset families gonna look like?